Nuhser/Happier-Ghasts/README.md

 > [!WARNING]
 > You need to close and reopen your world in singleplayer or restart your server for multiplayer after installing or updating this data pack.
 Otherwise, the enchantments won't work.

-> Feel free to create a pull request on GitHub if you want to provide translations for more languages.
+> Feel free to create a pull request on GitHub if you want to provide translations for more languages.<br/>
 > *The pack image was generated using AI.*

 ## Enchantements